lukasschwab/qt/README.md

 ### Prerequisites

 + The Go Programming Language.
 See: [Getting Started](https://golang.org/doc/install).
++ This project's source code.
+  + **Recommended:** run `go get github.com/lukasschwab/qt`
-+
+  + Alternatively, clone this repository.

 ### Build `qt`

-**Recommended:** in the project directory, run:
+**Recommended:** in the project directory, run the following command.

 ```sh
 $ make install
 ```

-To build the binary in the project directory instead of in your `$GOPATH/bin`, you can use the following command.
+*Alternatively,* to build the binary in the project directory instead of in your `$GOPATH/bin`, you can use the following command.
 In this case, you may want to move the resulting `qt` executable into your shell path so you can run it as `qt`.

 ```sh
 $ make build